To detox less, you need to live clean.

 I began questioning why I gave up caffeine and suffered with days of headaches when I was just going back to coffee.
 The pain wasn’t worth the payoff… I enjoy coffee.
 I asked the same questions about the foods I was eating on these cleanses (see #5).

 - There’s a dangerous neurosis in repeated cleanses.
-We each have different reasons but I can tell you we “repeat performers” are obsessed with cleansing for psychological reasons.
+We each have different reasons for cleansing but I can tell you we “repeat performers” are obsessed with cleansing for psychological reasons.
 No cleanse will ever clear the mental chatter causing the urge to detox—dig deep and consider why there’s a need to be so “clean.”

 - It’s time to break the stigma we American’s have about dirt.
 Our culture fascinates me—we’re obsessed with soaps, antibacterial products, vaccines, and our failing digestion.
 Yet we want convenience foods, diet drinks, and processed sugar products.
 See #5… living in balance eliminates the need for cleansing.
-You cannot eat Wendy’s with diet coke daily and think a cleanse is the answer to your problems.
+You cannot eat Wendy’s with a diet coke daily and think a cleanse is the answer to your problems.
 EAT.
 MORE.
 SALADS.

 I don’t believe cleanses are dangerous, evil, nor should we avoid them.
 We live in a toxic world abusing our senses daily; we need to give them a rest.
 I believe in the power of kitcherie to calm and nourish the body if we follow the full protocol that goes with this delicious soup.